 Scoring: During the audit process it is determined for each product sheet per checkpoint whether the information in My Product Manager is correct (score 1) or incorrect (score 0).
 The score of each checkpoint is then multiplied by a weight that determines the importance of the checkpoint (1 = low, 5 = medium, 10 = high).
 The result of this multiplication per checkpoint is then added together and converted to a score out of 100 for that product sheet.

-For your information: as long as the audit is in progress, the status of a product in the My Audits application remains on 'pending'.
+As long as the audit is in progress, the status of a product in the My Audits application remains on 'pending'.
 The progress of the audit at GS1 is not visible to a supplier.